StevenBlack/intl/readme.md

 ### `PEMSTATUS( oObject |cClass, cPEMName, nAttibute)`

-The PEMSTATUS() function returns useful state information about a property, event or method. **Internationalization Gotcha:** using nAttribute = 5, you can find out if this PEM is a "Property", "Event" or "Method".
+The `PEMSTATUS()` function returns useful state information about a property, event or method.

+**Internationalization Gotcha:** using
+`nAttribute = 5`, you can find out if this PEM is a `"Property"`, `"Event"` or `"Method"`.
 This language of this string varies with the localized version of VFP.

 ----